 Why no BCAA in our Nrgy Unit Drink?

-Many manufacturers market BCAA in their sports drink as a mandatory anti-catabolic agent, claiming they prevent the body from breaking down muscle during exercise.
+Many manufacturers market BCAA in their sports drinks as a mandatory anti-catabolic agent, claiming they prevent the body from breaking down muscle during exercise.

 It sounds great, but is it true?